 As an employee you may be asked to complete health screening or Fit for Task Medical questionnaires.The purpose of these health assessments is to establish an employee’s fitness for a specific job task/role.

 Health promotion reports such as well-being/person medicals include your name and date of attendance only.

-Occasionally we may need to obtain specific medical information from your doctor or other specialist.
+Occasionally we may need to obtain specific medical information from your GP or other specialist.
 If this is required, we would explain the need for the information to you in more detail and seek your written consent.
 This medical information is provided to us in strict confidence and is not divulged to anyone at work without your specific consent.
-We use this information to clarify your medical history and to ensure that we give the best possible advice to your manager /HR.
+We use this information to clarify your medical history and to ensure that we give the best possible advice to your manager /Human Resources (HR).

 Whilst we work in partnership with your manager/HR to provide our services, Occupational Health records that we maintain during your employment are confidential and only Occupational Health staff have access to them.
 You are able to see these records at any time if you apply to do so in writing.